Digital image processing: Image sensors

-The basis for modern image sensors is metal–oxide–semiconductor (MOS) technology, which originates from the invention of the MOSFET (MOS field-effect transistor) by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959.
-This led to the development of digital semiconductor image sensors, including the charge-coupled device (CCD) and later the CMOS sensor.
+The basis for modern image sensors is metal–oxide–semiconductor (MOS) technology, invented at Bell Labs between 1955 and 1960, This led to the development of digital semiconductor image sensors, including the charge-coupled device (CCD) and later the CMOS sensor.

 The charge-coupled device was invented by Willard S. Boyle and George E. Smith at Bell Labs in 1969.
 While researching MOS technology, they realized that an electric charge was the analogy of the magnetic bubble and that it could be stored on a tiny MOS capacitor.
 As it was fairly straightforward to fabricate a series of MOS capacitors in a row, they connected a suitable voltage to them so that the charge could be stepped along from one to the next.
 The CCD is a semiconductor circuit that was later used in the first digital video cameras for television broadcasting.

 The NMOS active-pixel sensor (APS) was invented by Olympus in Japan during the mid-1980s.
 This was enabled by advances in MOS semiconductor device fabrication, with MOSFET scaling reaching smaller micron and then sub-micron levels.
 The NMOS APS was fabricated by Tsutomu Nakamura's team at Olympus in 1985.
 The CMOS active-pixel sensor (CMOS sensor) was later developed by Eric Fossum's team at the NASA Jet Propulsion Laboratory in 1993.
 By 2007, sales of CMOS sensors had surpassed CCD sensors.

+MOS image sensors are widely used in optical mouse technology.
+The first optical mouse, invented by Richard F. Lyon at Xerox in 1980, used a 5 μm NMOS integrated circuit sensor chip.
+Since the first commercial optical mouse, the IntelliMouse introduced in 1999, most optical mouse devices use CMOS sensors.

 Image compression

 An important development in digital image compression technology was the discrete cosine transform (DCT), a lossy compression technique first proposed by Nasir Ahmed in 1972.
 DCT compression became the basis for JPEG, which was introduced by the Joint Photographic Experts Group in 1992.
 JPEG compresses images down to much smaller file sizes, and has become the most widely used image file format on the Internet.
 Its highly efficient DCT compression algorithm was largely responsible for the wide proliferation of digital images and digital photos, with several billion JPEG images produced every day as of 2015.

+Medical imaging techniques produce very large amounts of data, especially from CT, MRI and PET modalities.
+As a result, storage and communications of electronic image data are prohibitive without the use of compression.
+JPEG 2000 image compression is used by the DICOM standard for storage and transmission of medical images.
+The cost and feasibility of accessing large image data sets over low or various bandwidths are further addressed by use of another DICOM standard, called JPIP, to enable efficient streaming of the JPEG 2000 compressed image data.